fleetdm/fleet/handbook/product.md

 | Release notes 												| Noah  		|
 | Publishing release blog post, and promoting releases 			| Mike Thomas  	|

+>You can read more about in directly responsible individuals in [Gitlab's handbook](https://about.gitlab.com/handbook/people-group/directly-responsible-individuals/)

 <meta name="maintainedBy" value="mike-j-thomas">